Andrew Bell Bankruptcy Advisor

 Unfortunately, given some matters she had to settle in the past year related to debts incurred by her late sister, this resulted in personal debts on two credit cards that had just over $30,000 outstanding on them.
 Her sister had passed away with very little assets as well and recently Janet found out that she was not able to get anything from her late sister’s estate to help with the situation.
 This was greatly stressing Janet out to a point where she could not sleep and was frantic about what she could do.

-After many weeks of sleepless nights, Janet approached her local church group who made some enquiries for her and was able to get her in touch with the Bankruptcy Advisory Centre and Andrew.
+After many weeks of sleepless nights, Janet approached her local church group which made some enquiries for her and was able to get her in touch with the Bankruptcy Advisory Centre.

 Andrew has always had a soft spot for older vulnerable Australians and when he heard the story of Janet and the sad state that she was in, he made the special effort to personally meet Janet along with her church group assistant at her retirement home.
 They then spent hours going through the problems that she was facing and what best Janet could do in her situation.